saverymax/selective_indexing/README.md

 ```
 BmCS --path sample_citations.xml --ensemble-path ./models/ensemble.joblib --cnn-path ./models/model_CNN_weights.hdf5 --predict-all
 ```
-This will generate a set of predictions for the citations in sample_citations.xml
+This will generate a set of predictions for the citations in sample_citations.xml.
+The --predict-all option is required for NCBI usage.

 The prediction results can be found in the citation_predictions_YYYY-DD-MM.txt output file, which will be saved in your current directory, unless otherwise specified.